Wakehurst

-Wakehurst, previously known as Wakehurst Place, is a house and botanic gardens in West Sussex, England, owned by the National Trust but used and managed by the Royal Botanic Gardens, Kew.
+Wakehurst, previously known as Wakehurst Place, is a house and botanic gardens in West Sussex, England, owned by the National Trust but used and managed by the Royal Botanic Gardens, Kew (RBG Kew).
 It is near Ardingly, West Sussex in the High Weald (grid reference TQ340315), and comprises a late 16th-century mansion, a mainly 20th-century garden and, in a modern building, Kew's Millennium Seed Bank.
-Visitors are able to see the gardens, the Mansion, and also visit the seed bank.
+Visitors are able to see the gardens, the mansion, and also visit the seed bank.
 The garden today covers some 2 km2 and includes walled and water gardens, woodland and wetland conservation areas.

-RBG Kew has leased the land from the National Trust since 1965 and much has been achieved in this time, from the Millennium Seed Bank project and the creation of the Loder Valley and Francis Rose Nature Reserves to the introduction of the visitor centre, the Seed café and Stables restaurant along with the development of the gardens.
+RBG Kew has leased the land from the National Trust since 1965 and much has been achieved in this time, from the Millennium Seed Bank project and the creation of the Loder Valley and Francis Rose Nature Reserves to the introduction of the visitor centre, the Seed café and Stables restaurant, along with the development of the gardens.

 Wakehurst is listed Grade I on the National Heritage List for England, and its gardens are listed Grade II* on the Register of Historic Parks and Gardens.

 The stables are listed Grade II* and the South Lodge and gateway is listed Grade II.

 History

 The mansion was built by Sir Edward Culpeper in 1590.
 It originally formed a complete courtyard prior to being altered various times, and currently has an E-shaped plan.
-Wakehurst was bought in 1694 by Dennis Lyddell, comptroller of the Royal Navy treasurer's accounts and briefly MP for Harwich.
-His son Richard Liddell, Chief Secretary for Ireland and MP for Bossiney, was obliged by financial pressure to pass the estate to his younger brother Charles.
+Wakehurst was bought in 1694 by Dennis Lyddell, comptroller of the Treasurer of the Navy's accounts and briefly MP for Harwich.
+His son Richard Liddell, a profligate rake, was discovered in criminal conversation (adultery) with Lady Bergavenny, wife of William Nevill, 16th Baron Bergavenny.
+Nevill brought a lawsuit against Liddell who, rather than pay the damages of £10,000, handed the Wakehurst estate over to his younger brother Charles and went abroad.
+He was later an opposition Whig MP for Bossiney in Cornwall, and briefly Chief Secretary for Ireland.